B3nj1e/Professional-README-Generator/README.md

 Please click [here](https://github.com/B3nj1e) to access my GitHub profile.

 ## Description
-This application will create a high quality README.md file, created using user inputs in the terminal.
+This application will create a high quality README.md file, created using user inputs in the terminal via node.js.

 ## Installation Instructions
 To use the application, please download all associated files off GitHub.
 Ensure node.js is installed.
 In the terminal run ``npm init``, followed by `` npm i inquirer``.
 Once the inquirer package has been installed, in the terminal type ``node index.js``.
-This should initia user prompts in the terminal.
+This should initiate user prompts in the terminal.
 Answer all of the questions that are presented in the terminal.
 Upon completion of these steps, you should have a README.md file present under the main file.

 ## Usage Instructions
 Please click [here]() to view a video tutorial on how to use this application.